Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Make sure you have a trusted brand of sunscreen in your bag and that the SPF is higher than 30.
 For a number of places in Mexico, swimmers are required to use reef-safe sunscreen including some of the beaches and cenetoes.

 It’s best to purchase a brand that is certified as environmentally friendly.
-Sun Bum makes excellent sunscreen that is reef friendly and vegan.
-You can get it here.
+Sun Bum sunscreen is an excellent choice that’s reef-friendly and vegan.

 First aid kit